bain-cs111/bain-cs111.github.io/pages/_assignments/tutorials/tutorial_2/tutorial_2.md

 **Activity 2**.
 Now pick a name, breed, color, and meow volume for a cat (the first three should  be `string`s and the last one should be a number between 0 and 10) and make a `cat` object to represent it.
 Store it in the variable `my-cat`.

 **Activity 3**.
 Now write expressions to get the `name` and `breed` of the cat object in `my-cat`.

-***
+Store them in `got-the-name` and `got-the-breed` respectively.

+* * *

 ## Getting Credit for Your Work
-If you're in class, make sure to submit the Google Form with the secret word and your group number; you don't need to submit a `rkt` file.
+If you're in class make sure to check-in with your PM.
+You don't need to submit a `rkt` file.
+Your attendance will be posted on Canvas by around 5pm today.

 If you're submitting remotely, you MUST submit your completed tutorial to Canvas and it will be graded for completion.

+Before turning your assignment in, **run the file one last time** to make sure that it runs properly and doesn’t generate any exceptions, and all the tests pass.

+Then, make sure to read the [Autograder Guide](https://canvas.northwestern.edu/courses/178849/pages/whats-an-autograder) one last time.
+Not only is it a useful check of your work, but it will also tell you which file you should submit.

+> Note: For groups that have a significant amount of programming experience, your PM may suggest trying out the [Advanced Tutorial 2](https://bain-cs111.github.io/assignments/adv-tutorial-2)